Tai Chi Chuan

 Although an extremely effective martial art, Tai Chi Chuan (T'ai Chi/Tai Ji) is usually practiced with the emphasis on improving and developing the health of the practitioner.

 Tai Chi Chuan is practised by people of all ages who would like to improve their posture, mobility, sensitivity, coordination, stamina, concentration, balance and relaxation.
-Training in our classes includes solo and partner exercises to integrate your calm and relaxed movements and thoughts into your interactions with other people under different types of pressure.
+Training with us includes solo and partner exercises to integrate your calm and relaxed movements and thoughts into your interactions with other people under different types of pressure.

 One of the many benefits of Tai Chi Chuan is that practising is not limited by your age, ability, equipment or environment.
 You can practice anywhere and everywhere; at home, in the lounge, in the park, in the car-park on your lunch break or even on the beach!